iamvery/iamvery.github.com/_posts/1900-01-01-adding-versions-to-a-rails-api.markdown

 ### Version 2 (commit [`5bd29d0b`](https://github.com/iamvery/rails-api-example/commit/5bd29d0bb92c10c3884b1f5aa8fac0886e1f0205))

-Now that we have namespaces for our versioned controllers and constraints for routing, we can introduce a version 2 articles resource.
+Now that we have namespaces for our versioned controllers and constraints for routing, we can introduce a version 2 articles representation.
 Version 2 will wrap the response in a root node.
-This is not backwards compatable with the version 1 representation, but this is irrelevant to existing clients as they are still requesting version 1 articles.
+This representation is not backwards compatable with the version 1 representation, thus requiring a new versioned representation.

 {% gist 10329142 %}